Henriette Müller's work can also be political and almost too hard to look at but isn't this what art is all about - creating a reaction in the viewer

 Pain, dying, solitude, war – Henriette Müller deals in her work with major subjects of art.
 This is balanced with meditative works that mirror the beauty of this world.

 In her music she has found a distinctive voice of her own beyond all categories.
+Musicology professor Hartmut Fladt called it: "Union of apparent opposites".

 Publications